-2.9.
+3.9.
 Evacuation Zone

 - 1. The black line will end at the entrance of the evacuation zone. - 2.
 The black line will begin again at the exit of the evacuation zone. - 3.
 The evacuation zone is 120 cm by 90 cm with walls around the four sides at least 10 cm high and colored white. - 4.
-At the entrance to the evacuation zone, there is a 25 mm $\times$ 250 mm strip of reflective silver tape on the floor. - 5.
+At the entrance to the evacuation zone, there is a 25 mm \times 250 mm strip of reflective silver tape on the floor. - 5.
 At the exit of the evacuation zone, there is a 25 mm × 250 mm strip of black tape on the floor. - 6.
 The organizers may place an obstacle inside the evacuation zone.
 In the evacuation zone, organizers may put the obstacle anywhere with a minimum of 10 cm clearance from the wall.
 Obstacles in the evacuation zone are not scored. - 7.
 Safe evacuation points are defined by right-angled triangles with sides of 30 cm x 30 cm. - a.
 There will be one red evacuation point where the dead victim must be placed by the robot and, - b.
-There will be one green evacuation point where the living victims must be placed by the robot.
-The robot must also place the rescue kit inside the green evacuation point. - 8.
-Teams can choose between two different structures for evacuation points: - a.
-Level one: The evacuation points are red and green triangles with a bump of 5mm along the side that does not touch a wall. - b.
-Level two: The evacuation points are red and green triangles with 6 cm walls and a hollow center. - 9.
-The chosen level is applied for both red and green evacuation points. - 10.
-The referee can randomly place the evacuation points in any non-entry/exit corners in the evacuation zone by rolling a dice. - 11.
-After a Lack of Progress, the referee may roll the dice again and place the evacuation points in new corners. - 12.
+There will be one green evacuation point where the living victims must be placed by the robot. - 8.
+The evacuation points are red and green triangles with 6 cm walls and a hollow center. - 9.
+The referee can randomly place the evacuation points in any non-entry/exit corners in the evacuation zone. - 10.
+After a Lack of Progress, the referee mayplace the evacuation points in new corners. - 11.
 The organizers will fix the evacuation points to the floor.
 Still, teams should be prepared for slight movements in the evacuation points.